Day, Mike

 Dr. Mike Day was raised in central Missouri on a farm that included swine, beef and hay production.
 Growing up, cattle were of greatest interest to him and reproductive management always sparked his curiosity.

-A husband and father of two, Day has prioritized his career by focusing on the three things that he enjoys most — animals, science and people.
+A husband and father of two, Day has prioritized his career by focusing on the three things that he enjoys most — animal agriculture, science and people.
 He explains these three interests stemmed from his time growing up on the family farm and through his education and now his career.
 "I am involved in higher education because this is the place where these three can come together," he explains.

 After obtaining his bachelor's degree in animal husbandry from the University of Missouri, Day went on to earn his master's and doctorate from the University of Nebraska in animal science with an emphasis in reproductive physiology.